walmello24/rphp/README.md

 server.start # => and at last start the server
 ```
+if any of the folders does not exists, it will generate a input folder with
+a basic index.php.erb file

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.